JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ## takeIf and takeUnless

 In addition to scope functions, the standard library contains the functions `takeIf` and `takeUnless`.
-These functions let you embed checks of the object state in call chains.
+These functions let you embed checks on an object's state in call chains.

-When called on an object with a predicate provided, `takeIf` returns this object if it matches the predicate.
-Otherwise, it returns `null`.
-So, `takeIf` is a filtering function for a single object.
-In turn, `takeUnless` returns the object if it doesn't match the predicate and `null` if it does.
-The object is available as a lambda argument (`it`).
+`takeIf` is a filtering function for a single object: it takes a predicate as an argument, and can be invoked as an extension function on a context object.
+When the context object satisfies the given predicate, `takeIf` returns the context object, otherwise it returns null. `takeIf` passes the context object to the provided predicate as a lambda argument (it can be referenced using the name `it`).

+`takeUnless` has the same binding and invocation behaviors as `takeIf`, but it inverts its predicate checking behavior.
+While `takeIf` returns the context object only if the given predicate returns `true` when applied to the object, `takeUnless` only returns the context object if the given predicate returns `false` when applied to the object.

 ```kotlin
 import kotlin.random.*